COVID-19 Updates: State of public health emergency declared.

 The following submissions are automatically invoiced and displayed as a PDF in ATIOS for you to print and take to a Registry Agent office for processing:

 - replace plate

 - document replacement (registration and cab card)

-- New Fleets – Applications that are complete, with all required documentation may take up to 14 business days.
+New fleet applications that are complete, with all required documentation may take up to 14 business days.
 However, depending on the complexity of a particular fleet, processing may take longer.

-Note: Incomplete applications will not be processed.
+Incomplete applications will not be processed.
 You will be notified by return email that your application has been rejected and will need to be resubmitted with all forms completed and supporting documents included.
 Your resubmitted application will then go to the back of the service queue.
-See the list of most common errors (PDF, 563 KB) for more information.

 Apply for an IRP account